SyncGM/external-text/README.md

-﻿External Text v3.0 by Enelvon
+External Text v3.1.0 by Enelvon
 =============================================================================

 Summary
 -----------------------------------------------------------------------------
-This script allows you to create a text file and use its contents in the in-game message windows.
+This script allows you to create text files and use their contents in the in-game message windows.
 It will automatically wrap text, allowing you to avoid worrying about whether or not your text will fit in the message window.
-It uses a simple tagging system to divide the file into messages and supply them with faces to be displayed (if desired).
+It uses a simple tagging system to divide the files into messages and supply them with faces to be displayed (if desired).

 Compatibility Information